 Gratefulness and Thanksgiving

 It’s time to begin cooking, so I’ll be brief.
-If you have read my blog for any length of time, you know that each year I share the same poem, “Gratefulnesse” by George Herbert (1593-1633).
+If you have read my blog for any length of time, you know that each year, in a spirit of gratefulness and thanksgiving, I share the same poem, “Gratefulnesse” by George Herbert (1593-1633).
 Each year it reminds me anew to focus on things that matter.
 The poet, describing himself as “thy beggar,” begins by petitioning God for a grateful heart:

 Thou that hast giv’n so much to me,